yantenorio/yantenorio/README.md

 ## Public Information

 My name is Yan Tenório.
-I grew up in Brasília, DF,
+I grew up in Brasília-DF,
 which is also where  I currently live.
 💻I’m currently learning backend with **PHP**, **MYSQL** , **Javascript**;